 Written Tests: All written tests are multiple choice.
 The passing score for a written test is 80 percent.
 The applicant is only required to retake the test they failed.
 Written tests that are passed are valid for two years.
 A written test is required in a number of situations including when:

-A client’s driving record indicates that his last license has been expired, revoked or denied for two years or longer (immediately prior to this application), or his privilege to drive has been revoked, cancelled or disqualified;
+- A client’s driving record indicates that his last license has been expired, revoked or denied for two years or longer (immediately prior to this application), or his privilege to drive has been revoked, canceled or disqualified;

 An applicant who possesses a CDL license with a hazmat endorsement “H” will be required to take the hazardous materials test upon transferring their out-of-state CDL license.
 Clients with Wyoming CDLs will be required to retake the hazmat test if “test score tracking” does not indicate that test has been passed within the previous two years.

 Vision Screening: A vision reading of 20/40 with both eyes is required to pass the vision screening.
 If you fail to meet this standard with or without glasses, you may be required to obtain a vision statement from your eye specialist.
 If you wear contact lenses or glasses during the vision screening, you will be required to wear them at all times while driving.
 A vision reading of worse than 20/40 (best possible correction) in one eye will result in the CDL driver being restricted to intrastate driving only.

 Skills Test: A skills test will consist of a vehicle pre-trip inspection, a basic control skills test and an over-the-road skills test.
 Skills tests are conducted by appointment only after the successful completion of all applicable written tests.
 The State of Wyoming does not furnish vehicles for the skills testing process.
 Vehicles for testing must be driven to the test site by a person who holds a valid driver’s license for the class and type of vehicle used for testing.